-Fields Parsed and Automatically Populated from PKCS#10 CSR:
+Information Collected During Certificate Application Process:

-- Common Name / Fully Qualified Domain Name / Network Server Name / Public or Private IP ("CN=" in CSR must match registered domain name or IP address) - Organization name ("O=" in CSR must match full legal company/organization name) - Organizational unit ("OU=" in Subject field of CSR) - City, State and Country (Automatically populated from CSR) - Public Key (from CSR) - Server Software Identification (obtained when CSR is submitted during Step 4)
+- Common Name / Fully Qualified Domain Name / Network Server Name / Public or Private IP ("CN=" in CSR must match registered domain name or IP address)

-Additional Information Collected from Organization Represented During Step 6
+- Organization name

+- Organizational unit

+- · City, State and Country

+- Public Key (from CSR)

+- Server Software Identification

 - Legal Name of Organization Contact Person

-- E-mail address of Organization Contact Person
+- Email address of Organization Contact Person

 - Street Address and Postal Area Code

 - DUNS Number (if available)

-- VAT-number (if applicable)

 - Payment Information

-- Technical contact full name, email address and telephone (optional) - Proof of right to use name - Proof of existence and professional status of the Individual - Subscriber agreement accepted during Step 7 of the application process
+- Technical contact full name, email address and telephone (optional)

+- · Proof of right to use name

+- Proof of existence and professional status of the Individual

+- Applicant's acceptance of subscriber agreement

+- Any other information DigiCert deems necessary to collect as part of the application process

-If the Common Name populated automatically from the CSR is not correct, the applicant is requested to generate a new CSR with the correct Common Name.
+If the Common Name of the Organization populated automatically from the CSR is not correct, the applicant is requested to generate a new CSR with the correct Common Name or DigiCert Registration Personnel may change the data received from the CSR to ensure that the Common Name in the issued certificate will match the confirmed Common Name.
 See Section 4.1.2.
 If other organization information or geographic location information are incorrect, that information is replaced with correct information in DigiCert's subscriber database.